 - The model provides examples of contextual and personal factors to prompt discussion.

-- The model also considers “near misses” where patients may be in a high-risk state, but de-escalation is successful, and they do not engage in aggression.
+- The model also considers “near misses” – where a patient may be in a high-risk state, but de-escalation is successful.
 This can be helpful in determining what interventions have been effective.